ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/index.md

 ## Introduction

+## Introduction

-The **Autosuggest JS SDK** enables you to add intelligent, real-time search suggestions to your application as users type into a search input.
+The **Autosuggest JS SDK** is a lightweight JavaScript library that enables real-time search suggestions as users type into a search input.
+It helps guide users toward relevant queries and products by dynamically presenting suggestions based on partial input.

-It is designed to improve product discovery, reduce search effort, and guide users toward relevant results by showing suggestions instantly—without requiring complex setup or heavy frontend frameworks.

-This SDK is browser-ready and can be integrated directly into any web application using a simple script include.
+By surfacing meaningful suggestions early in the search journey, Autosuggest reduces typing effort, minimizes zero-result searches, and improves overall search efficiency.
+This results in faster discovery, higher engagement, and a more intuitive search experience for end users.

+The SDK is designed to be easy to integrate and flexible to configure.
+It can be used with any web application—regardless of framework—and does not require build tools or additional dependencies.
+Once initialized, Autosuggest listens to user input events and fetches relevant suggestions from Unbxd in real time.

+This documentation provides a complete reference for integrating and using the Autosuggest JS SDK, including setup instructions, configuration options, available methods, event callbacks, and best practices for implementation.

 ---